Serg1hh/LobbyComplement/README.md

 join message ([+] & [-] with colors)

-FlyCommand (A command to allow all players to flight with '/fly') SpawnCommand (A command to teleport the player to the default spawnn world)
+FlyCommand (A command to allow all players to flight with '/fly') SpawnCommand (A command to teleport the player to the default spawn world)